Published/Last edited or updated: 21st September, 2017

 One tip: the gardens are an excellent vantage point to take great Singapore skyline pictures, be it against the Singapore Flyer or the Marina Bay Sands casino.
 The periphery of the gardens area is lined with a variety of flora and gives you a great view — it’s a lot of bang for no buck.

 Seeing the indoor sections of the gardens comes at a price, but it’s definitely worth shelling out for and is still among Singapore’s cheaper things to do.
-The Cloud Forest has water features that will draw you into an enchanting world.
+The Cloud Forest has water features that will not fail to impress.
 Housed in one of the glass greenhouses is a 35-metre tall ‘mountain’ with the world’s tallest indoor waterfall, where you’ll find plant life from up to 2,000 metres above sea level.
 You’ll feel like you’re in the Andes as you follow the walkway that encircles the mountain.

-Gardens By the Bay rivals Marina Bay Sands as Singapore’s latest star international attraction.
-We’d allow a full half-day to take in all there is to see here.
-Pictures taken in the day, at dusk and after dark can be spectacular in different ways; we’d head to the OCBC Skyway at twilight, catch the light show and then enjoy a meal at one of the Gardens’ good restaurants.
+Gardens By the Bay has developed into one of Singapore’s star attractions, and we’d allow a full half-day to take in all there is to see here.
+Pictures taken in the day, at dusk and after dark can be spectacular in different ways; we’d head to the OCBC Skyway at twilight and catch the light show.

 See their website for full directions and for shuttle bus route